 - Understand the legal rights patients and staff have over their personal data.

 - Review your practice's privacy notice.
 This is the information that you provide to patients which explains how their data is handled.
 Certain information must be included in privacy notice displayed in the practice, with basic information available in a variety of formats that signposts patients to a fuller explanation on the practice website or leaflet.
 A child aged over 13 should be able to understand the privacy notice.

 - Understand the lawful basis for processing data and also understand the principles of consent under the GDPR.

 - Have a system and policy in place for investigating and reporting a data breach to the ICO within 72 hours of discovery.

 Subject access requests

 Under the GDPR, individuals will have the right to obtain confirmation that their data is being processed and access to their personal data and other relevant information.
 These are similar to existing subject access rights under the DPA.

-Under the GDPR practices will have to comply with a subject access request within one month of receipt.
+Under the GDPR practices will have to comply with a subject access request within one calendar month of receipt and requests can be made verbally rather than in writing only as is currently the case.
 You can extend this period by a further two months if the request is complex or there are numerous requests, but you must inform the individual of this within one month of receipt of the request and explain why the extension is necessary.